Safety advances that save lives.

 Crash avoidance, or “driver assist,” technologies employ sophisticated software to interpret data from sensors, cameras, and radar based technologies that allow vehicles to sense the environment around them and assist drivers by alerting them to impending dangers.
 These include blind spot monitoring, lane departure warnings, automatic braking and a range of new cameras, sensors and radar systems are now available on vehicles.

 For years, automakers have been working to reduce in-vehicle distractions.
-In fact, automakers worked with a wide range of experts to develop the first set of distraction guidelines in 2003.
+In fact, automakers worked with a wide range of experts to develop the first set of distraction guidelines in 2003: the Driver Focus Telematics (DF-T) Guidelines.

-In 2015, the program released a lighthearted viral video series, called #NoSmallDistractions, to highlight the fact that everyday things can be distractions behind the wheel.
-In 2016, the videos are being refined into Public Service Announcements and distributed to 1,300 television stations nationwide.
+It included a lighthearted viral video series, called #NoSmallDistractions, to highlight the fact that everyday things can be distractions behind the wheel.
+The videos were also refined into Public Service Announcements and distributed to 1,300 television stations nationwide.